luke-h1/tmtodos.me/README.md

 * The second one is responsible for running the generated migrations. `typeorm migration:run`

 ### Deployment
-* Backend deployment is done via Dokku and hosted on AWS.
+* Backend deployment is done via Dokku & hosted on AWS.
 Frontend deployment is done via Vercel.
 Take a look at my <a href="https://lhowsam.com/blog/deploying-a-full-stack-app-via-dokku/" target="_blank">blog post</a> if you're interested how I deployed this project

 <br />